thanos-io/promql-engine/README.md

 ## Distributed execution mode

-The supports a distributed mode where aggregations can be delegated to multiple remote engines, each responsible for an independent dataset.
+The engine supports a distributed mode where aggregations can be delegated to multiple remote engines, each responsible for an independent dataset.
 This mode is currently implemented through an optimizer which rewrites a query as a combination of multiple remote and one local aggregation.
 For example, when two remote engines are available, a query like:

 ```
 sum(rate(http_request_total[4m]))